-With eight years as a construction manager before joining Fort Point PM, Mike applies his estimating and building experience to “out of the ground” new construction and tenant improvement projects.
+With eight years as a construction manager before joining Fort Point PM, Mike applies his estimating and “boots on the ground” building experience to our clients’ new construction and tenant improvement projects.

 Mike is currently working on an 80,000 SF build out/relocation in Boston as well as several medium/small size projects.
-Mike recently completed a Temple project that included a 3-story building expansion and renovation of the existing facility in Needham, MA.
-The Temple project was awarded the IFMA Awards of Excellence Best Medium Size project.
-Additionally, Mike just completed a multi-phase, 100,000 SF build out/relocation for a Global Law Firm in Boston.
+Mike recently completed an expansion project for Temple Beth Shalom that included a 3-story addition and complete renovation of the existing facility in Needham, MA.
+The Temple project was recently awarded the IFMA Award of Excellence for its unique design and community impact.
+Additionally, Mike just completed a multi-phase, 100,000 SF renovation for a Global Law Firm in Boston.
 As a Team Leader, Mike manages the company’s Training & Career Development program, Fort Point University.
 Mike has a BS in Construction Management from Wentworth Institute of Technology and enjoys spending time supporting the local sports teams and spending time on the beach with his fiance and his dog, Cooper.

 - Starry Nightby Lisa Greenfield and Daniel J. van Ackere Close

 by Lisa Greenfield and Daniel J. van Ackere